AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

     DispatchQueue.global().async { // do not forget to dispatch to background do {
         let person = try self.myService.person(identifier: identifier)
-        DispatchQueue.main.async { // do not forget ot dispatch to main self.present(person: person)
+        DispatchQueue.main.async { // do not forget to dispatch to main self.present(person: person)
         }
       } catch {
-        DispatchQueue.main.async { // do not forget ot dispatch to main self.present(error: error)
+        DispatchQueue.main.async { // do not forget to dispatch to main self.present(error: error)
         }
       }